• Facebook

 This stew is truly a treat and perfect for our one time a year celebration.
 I found the recipe online in a newspaper article, which was originally from a Tavern somewhere on the east coast.
 The article was removed so I’m unable to acknowledge the name of the Tavern.
 Sorry!
 I’ve been making it for years now and have changed it around a bit to make it my own.

 Although there’s a lot of chopping in this recipe it comes together easily since I use store bought rotisserie chicken and it’s a one pot meal.
 I have to say, what sets this stew apart is of course the stout beer but also the mushrooms.
 It gives a whole new rich, savory flavor compared to the more classic stews.
-It also happens to be a great low glycemic meal with assorted vegetables and lean meat.
-Using new potatoes instead of Russet, gives you a lower glycemic load for the meal.

 I serve this with Irish Soda Bread, yum!
 My other Irish discover.
 If you’ve never made this bread before it’s so easy.
 It gives you a rustic, crusty outside and soft inside.
 I add a little dash of honey to my dough to make it a bit sweeter.